Analyzing the free states of one quantum resource theory as resource states of another: Framework

 Next, given a QRT, one is usually interested in studying and characterizing the resourcefulness of a given (not necessarily free) state.
 The previous can be accomplished via resource witnesses, i.e., functions $\Lambda:\HC\rightarrow[0,1]$ that are maximized for free states, and whose value decreases with the resourcefulness of the state.
 Such quantities must satisfy some important properties such as being monotonic (in the sense that smaller values indicate more resource), as well as being $\mathbb{G}$-invariant (i.e, to remain unchanged under free operations).
 The latter implies that given any $\ket{\psi}\in\HC$ and $U\in\mathbb{G}$, one has

 Crucially, we remark that one can also alternatively define the set of free states as $ \argmin_{\ket{\psi}\in\HC}\Lambda(\ket{\psi})=\SC$, which further shows that different group-invariants (i.e., functions satisfying Eq.~\eqref{eq:group-invariant}) can define distinct QRTs for the same set of free operations.
 Indeed, the freedom in $\ket{\psi^{\rm ref}}$ can be translated to a freedom in how $\Lambda$ is chosen.

-While several strategies can be employed to define witnesses, here we will consider those that arise from norms, or ``purities'', of group-Fourier decompositions in the irreducible representations induced by $\mathbb{G}$.
+At this point, we note that several strategies can be employed to define witnesses in a QRT.
+Indeed, already when studying entanglement there are continuous families of entanglement measures, leading to veritable infinite families of quantifiers~\cite{horodecki2009quantum,renyi1961measures}.
+Given that our goal is to be able to compare resources across different QRTs, we need to choose witnesses that exist across all theories and that can be somewhat studied in equal footing.
+Hence. we will consider those that arise from norms, or ``purities'', of group-Fourier decompositions in the irreducible representations induced by $\mathbb{G}$~\cite{barnum2004subsystem,barnum2003generalizations}.
+Indeed, such approach follows the spirit of signal process analysis, where a function is studied by its fundamental harmonic components; with the added benefit that for quantum states, there exists an purity that is a resource witness.
 We refer the reader to ~\cite{bermejo2025characterizing,mele2025clifford,diaz2025unified} for further details on this group-Fourier decomposition program.
 Hence, all witnesses considered will take the form

 for some set of Hermitian orthogonal operators $\PC$, $k\in\{1,2\}$, and where $C$ is a normalization coefficient chosen such that $\Lambda(\ket{\psi})=1$ if $\ket{\psi}\in\SC$.